BILS/pipelines/bpipe/README.md

 #		########################

-| FOR BILS's employees full details are available under Infrastructure>Pipelines>Bpipe on the Redmine
+| FOR NBIS's employees full details are available under Infrastructure>Pipelines>Bpipe on the Redmine
 -----------------------------------------------------------------------------------------------------
 |